Ermias-2911/Todo-App/README.md

-# Csc690-Homework2
+# Todo App

+## Author: Ermias Haile

+## Csc690-Project2
 ToDo IOS App to add and edit task

-## Todo App
- This app let user to add task by pressing the add button on top right corne of the app.
-It alows user to edit thir task and save it at finished or unfinish section.
+ This app let user to add task by pressing the add button on top right corner.
+It allows user to edit their task and save it     at finished or unfinish section.

 ## App requirments

 Requirment  1: A user should be able to see all uncompleted tasks in a UITableView: Done Requirement 2: A user should be able to create new tasks: Done Requirement 3: A user should be able to edit a task: Done Requirement 4: A user should be able to mark a task as complete: Done